distributed-system-analysis/pbench/docs/API/V1/server_config.md

 The `application/json` response body is a JSON document containing the requested server configuration setting key and value or, if no `{key}` was specified, all supported server configuration settings.

-When you use [PUT](#put-apiv1serverconfigurationkey) to modify one or more server configuration settings, the response body will look the same, showing the new value of each modified server configuration setting.

 ### Examples